Types of Home Care

 - Homemaker and home care aide agencies employ homemakers and home care aides.

 - Staffing and private-duty agencies generally provide nursing, homemaker and home care aides and companion services.

 - Pharmaceutical and infusion therapy companies deliver drugs, equipment and professional services for patients receiving IV or nutritional therapies through tubes.

 - Durable medical equipment and supply dealers provide and deliver respirators, wheelchairs, walkers, catheters and wound care supplies to homes.
 Typically, these agencies don't provide physical care for patients.

-- Registries are employment agencies for home-care nurses and aides that match providers with clients then collect a finder's fee.
+- Registries are employment agencies for home care nurses and aides that match providers with clients and then collect a finder's fee.